jbarbourmoore/Algorithms-And-Data-Structures/README.md

 Given an array : [48, 16, 49, 20, 51, 37, 33, 31, 44, 15, 52, 27, 42, 38, 31]

-This heap could be created:
+This min heap could be created:
               15
        16,            27
   20,     48,     37,     31